 Proving that you are driving after consuming cannabis can lead to serious consequences.
 However, it is not easy for the prosecutor to find out whether you are under the influence of cannabis while driving.
-It’s because under California law, there isn’t any legal limit for cannabis.
-California is different from other states and does not have any restriction on the THC amount that can be found in the blood of the driver.
+It’s because, under California law, there isn’t any legal limit for cannabis.
+California is different from other states and does not have any restrictions on the THC amount that can be found in the blood of the driver.
 THC is an active cannabinoid present in cannabis.
 It is what gives the high experience.

 While some cannabis strains have low THC content, many cannabis strains can have up to 80% of THC in them.
-Therefore, it’s always suggested consume strains that are rich in CBD but don’t have high THC content.
-In fact, high-CBD strains are considered best to have relief from the serious medical ailments.
+Therefore, it’s always suggested to consume strains that are rich in CBD but don’t have high THC content.
+In fact, high-CBD strains are considered best to have relief from serious medical ailments.

 Also Read: Cannabis Responsible Use

 How long should you wait to drive after consuming cannabis?

 No two people are the same.
 And thus there is no particular amount of time the consumer should wait before getting behind the wheel after using the herb.
 The levels of impairments differ significantly across people and situations depending on factors such as THC content in the cannabis strain, time since use, method of consumption, and particular pattern use (deep inhalation, frequency of use, etc.)